๐Ÿ“šEnglish 10

 • Explores themes of belief, fear, and the unknown by confronting characters with what they cannot explain or control

-• Creates suspense and raises existential questions about humanity's place in a universe that may contain more than we can comprehend
+• Creates suspense and raises existential questions about humanity's place in a larger, mysterious universe

-Compare: Person vs. Technology vs. Person vs. Supernatural—both involve forces beyond full human understanding, but technology is human-created while supernatural forces are not.
-This distinction helps you analyze whether an author is critiquing human innovation or exploring cosmic/spiritual themes.
+Compare: Person vs. Technology vs. Person vs. Supernatural.
+Both involve forces beyond full human understanding, but technology is human-created while supernatural forces are not.
+This distinction helps you analyze whether an author is critiquing human innovation or exploring cosmic and spiritual themes.

 Quick Reference Table